-Following the EU Council decision on the activation of the Temporary Protection Directive on 7th March 2022, the German Federal Government introduced the "Ukraine-Residence-Transitional Regulation" (Ukraine-Aufenthalts-Übergangsverordnung, subsequently cited as Ukraine-Aufenthalts-VO) which was prolonged and amended by the regulations from 26th April, 24th August and 28th November 2022.2 The regulation and its successors mainly cover rules on legal entry and stay of Ukrainian nationals and foreigners residing in Ukraine until 24th February 2022.
+Following the EU Council decision on the activation of the Temporary Protection Directive on 7 March 2022, the German Federal Government introduced the "Ukraine-Residence-Transitional Regulation" (Ukraine-Aufenthalts-Übergangsverordnung, subsequently cited as Ukraine-Aufenthalts-VO) which was prolonged and amended by the regulations from 26 April, 24 August and 28 November 2022, 24 May 2023 and 24 November 2023, and 28 May and 27 November 2024.2 The regulation and its successors mainly cover rules on legal entry and stay of Ukrainian nationals and foreigners residing in Ukraine until 24 February 2022.
 The initial Ukraine-Aufenthalts-VO introduced an exemption to the need for a residence permit and guaranteed legal entry and stay.
-With the amended regulation of August, as of 1st of September legal stay is only awarded for the first 90 days after arrival, a residence permit is required afterwards.
-Additionally, in the amended regulation of August, a cessation clause was included following which the legal stay ends once a negative final decision on the application for a residence permit has been issued.
+With the amended regulation of August 2022, as of 1 September legal stay is only awarded for the first 90 days after arrival, a residence permit is required afterwards.
+Additionally, in the amended regulation of August 2023, a cessation clause was included following which the legal stay ends once a negative final decision on the application for a residence permit has been issued.
+With the second so-called Ukraine-residence permit-continued validity-regulation (Ukraine-Aufenthaltserlaubnis-Fortgeltungsverordnung) in November 2024, the German government automatically extended the residence permits of all refugees from Ukraine who held a valid residence status under § 24 of the Residence Act (AufenthG) in February 2025 until 4 March 2026.3 This means that the temporary protection beneficiaries (TPB) do not need to apply for an extension individually at the immigration office.

-In addition, the Federal Ministry of the Interior circulated several letters and recommendations to the Ministries of the Interior of the Federal States regarding the scope, the procedures and further rights awarded to those seeking and afforded temporary protection fleeing from Ukraine.3 Whereas some Federal States contest the legal nature of these circulations (See Registration under temporary protection), others forwarded the circulation letters to the local central immigration authority (ZAB)4 and others included or amended the content in their state decrees.
-The Federal States which introduced state decrees are for example Baden-Wuerttemberg on the distribution of people from Ukraine,5 Berlin on the distribution and on the scope of temporary protection,6 Lower Saxony on the distribution, social benefits and scope of temporary protection,7 Schleswig-Holstein on the distribution, social benefits and scope of
+In addition, the Federal Ministry of the Interior circulated several letters and recommendations to the Ministries of the Interior of the Federal States regarding the scope, the procedures and further rights awarded to those seeking and afforded temporary protection fleeing from Ukraine.4 Whereas some Federal States contested the legal nature of these circulations (See Registration under temporary protection), others forwarded the circulation letters to the local central immigration authority (ZAB)5 and others included or amended the content in their state decrees.
+There is no information available on whether all of the recommendations from the circulation letters are implemented in all Federal States, however regarding the claim of persons with disabilities, a Court followed the circulation letter of the Ministry (See Health Care).
+The Federal States which introduced state decrees are for example Baden-Wuerttemberg on the distribution of people from Ukraine, 6 Berlin on the distribution and on the scope of